How music can boost moods and make you feel better

 The Science Behind Music and Mood

-However, there hasn’t been much research done on whether these musical elements correlate with key indicators of emotional reaction.
-In this study, 18 participants (12 females, 6 males; ages 18 to 38) continuously provided subjective and physiological measures of experienced emotion while listening to four stimuli in a counterbalanced order: pleasant songs, unpleasant songs (dissonant manipulations of their own songs), neutral songs, and no songs.
-Every stimulus was shown twice; during the first presentation, electroencephalograph (EEG) data were gathered, and during the second presentation, subjects constantly provided their subjective ratings of the stimuli.
+But whether these musical elements correlate with important indicators of emotional response is not well understood.
+18 participants in this study (12 female, six male, 18-38 years old) continuously provided subjective and physiological measures of their emotional experiences while listening to four different types of stimuli in counterbalanced order: pleasant songs, unpleasant songs (the dissonant versions of their own songs), neutral song pairs, and totally silent music.
+Each stimulus was presented twice; during the first presentation electroencephalogram (EEG) data were obtained, and during the second participants continued to record their evaluations of the stimuli.

 Benefits of Listening to Music